vtex/ab-tester/README.md

   - Keep tracking of the Workspaces metrics
   - Evaluate what are the probabilities of each conversion rate to be a specific value
   - Based on these probabilities assign weights for the Workspaces controlling their traffic
-  - Evaluate when teh test is finished
-  - Decides the winner Workspace
+  - Evaluate when the test ends and decides the winner Workspace

 Download this repo and open a terminal in its folder.